Six-dimensional sphere packing and linear programming: Introduction

 Figure~\ref{fig:spikes} compares our candidate $\mu$ to a numerical approximation of the optimal $f$.
 The proof of Theorem~\ref{thm:dual} shows that, for $f$ and $\mu$ to give optimal bounds, $\mu - \delta_0$ should be supported on the zeros of $f$.
 That way, there is no loss in the inequality $f(0) \geq \langle f, \mu \rangle$.
 Similarly, $\widehat{\mu}$ should be supported on the zeros of $\widehat{f}$ together with the origin.
 In our example, the support is larger, but aligns well with the initial zeros.
 The function plotted in Figure~\ref{fig:spikes} approximates $f$ by a polynomial of degree 24 times a Gaussian $\exp(-\pi x)$, written as a function of squared distance.
 It was computed in Julia using sum-of-squares techniques implemented by de Laat and Leijenhorst in \cite{dLL}.
 For visibility, we plot only the polynomial factor without the Gaussian, which of course vanishes at the same points as $f$.

 To make a $\mu$ satisfying the constraints of Theorem~\ref{thm:dual}, Cohn and Triantafillou \cite{CT} proposed

 where $a_n$ are the Fourier coefficients of a modular form.
 They assumed that the dimension $D$ is a multiple of 4, and considered modular forms of weight $D/2$ with trivial character on $\Gamma_0(N)$.
 Suitable values of $N$ gave results in dimensions 12 and 16, showing that the linear programming bound does not match the densities of the presumed best packings.
 However, these dimensions were too high to make a favourable comparison with semidefinite methods at the time.
 The possibility of a better packing remained, which could even match the LP bound, until \cite{CdLS} gave a strong enough SDP bound in dimensions 12 and 16 to show that the earlier bounds from \cite{CT} imply non-sharpness in those cases.
 In dimension 6, we apply a similar strategy, showing decisively that the linear programming bound is not sharp by comparing it to Theorem~\ref{thm:sdp}.
 Theorem~\ref{thm:main} follows from the existence of a suitable modular form.
 Since 6 is not a multiple of 4, we must work with modular forms of odd weight 3, using non-trivial Dirichlet characters.
 In particular, we used the quadratic characters $\chi_3$ and $\chi_4$ defined by $-1 \bmod 3 \mapsto -1$ and $-1 \bmod 4 \mapsto -1$ respectively.
+For each of these there are spaces of modular forms denoted by $M_k(\Gamma_0(N),\chi)$, which we will discuss further in Sections~\ref{sec:ct} and \ref{sec:space}.

 \begin{proposition} There is a modular form

 whose Fourier expansion and that of the transform $\widetilde{g}(z) = -i 48^{-3/2} z^{-3}g(-1/(48z))$ satisfy

 where $a_n \geq 0$ and $b_n \geq 0$ for all $n$, $a_0=1$, $b_0 \geq 0.6168035$, and $a_n = 0$ for $1 \leq n \leq 6$.
 Moreover, $a_n = 0$ for all $n \equiv 1 \bmod 4$. \end{proposition} Again, this is a rounded version of a more precise statement: the $g$ we construct has $b_0$ equal to the value from (\ref{exact-quadratic}) multiplied by $\frac{768}{343}\sqrt{12}$, via (\ref{eqn:bound}) below.